mrp-yt/docker_and_portainer_on_dex/README.md

   ```
   docker ps
   ```
-* To access Portainer Dashboard from same device
+* Access Portainer Dashboard from same device
   ```
   http://localhost:9000
   ```
-  To access Portainer Dashboard from another device on same network you will need to know your device local IP address.
+  To access Portainer Dashboard from another device on same network you will need to know your device local IP address. \
   Example `192.168.*.*` followed by Portainer port `:9000`